moka-guys/automate_demultiplex/docs/demultiplex.md

 and stderr streams are written to this file.
 2. Sequencing is complete (presence of `RTAComplete.txt` file created by the sequencer when sequencing is complete)
 3. bcl2fastq is installed on the workstation
-4. Sampleseheet does not contain any errors that would cause demultiplexing to fail - checks are carried out by the [samplesheet_validator.py](samplesheet_validator.py).
-Samplesheet must exist, be correctly named, be populated, contain minimum expected data headers, samplenames must only contain valid characters
+4. Samplesheet does not contain any errors that would cause demultiplexing to fail - checks are carried out by the [samplesheet_validator.py](samplesheet_validator.py) and the absence of error messages for specific tests is checked:
+   * Sample sheet is present
+   * Samplesheet name is valid (validates using the [seglh-naming](https://github.com/moka-guys/seglh-naming) library)
+   * Samplesheet is not empty
+   * Samplesheet contains the minimum expected `[Data]` section headers: `Sample_ID, Sample_Name, index`
+   * Sample name does not contain any illegal characters (in case this was not rectified after the early warning checks as this will cause bcl2fastq to fail)

 If a runfolder meets these initial criteria: